How Our Life Purpose Has Been Reduced To Social Media Likes

 Really?
 Has our life been reduced to this, virtual likeability?
 Something as easy, simple and irrelevant as a Facebook “like” makes people feel better?

-What getting a like means, is that others are invested in you enough, in your relationship with one other, this to the point that an effort is extended to click on the like icon, and you are rewarded.
+What getting a like means, is others are invested in you enough, in your relationship, to the point an effort is extended to click on the like icon, and you are rewarded.

-These displays are especially important, if it comes from people they know, such as that hot girl from school.
+These displays are especially important, if it comes from people you know, such as that hot girl from school.

 Reacting To Social Media Feedback

-Those with low self-esteem, will take the negative comments of others to heart, the lack of a like, especially if they know that person personally.
+Those with low self-esteem, will take the negative comments of others to heart, especially if they know that person personally.

 It’s come to the point, where Facebook is a place where they find support, as they’re social livelihood hinges on it.